opensearch-project/documentation-website/STYLE_GUIDE.md

 * Capitalize both words when referring to the *OpenSearch Project*.
 The OpenSearch Project has three products:  OpenSearch, OpenSearch Dashboards, and Data Prepper.
 * *OpenSearch* is the name for the distributed search and analytics engine used by Amazon OpenSearch Service.
+* *Amazon OpenSearch Service* is a managed service that securely unlocks real-time search, monitoring, and analysis of business and operational data for use cases like application monitoring, log analytics, observability, and website search.
-* Refer to managed services, such as *Amazon OpenSearch Service*, by using their full names on first appearance.
+* Refer to managed services, such as Amazon OpenSearch Service, by using their full names on first appearance.
 The abbreviated service name, if one exists, may be used for subsequent appearances.
 * OpenSearch Dashboards is the UI for OpenSearch.
 On first appearance, use the full name *OpenSearch Dashboards*. *Dashboards* may be used for subsequent appearances.
 * Refer to OpenSearch Project customers as *users*, and refer to the larger group of users as *the community* or *the OpenSearch community*.